top of page

 Connecting Classroom to Career: Empowering Learning Communities with Work-Based Learning

-This workshop introduces Learning Community and Living Learning faculty to the resources offered by the Humanities Internship Academy.
-Participants will be tasked with integrating a professional development module into their Learning Community, fostering student engagement with work-based learning content through low stakes assignments, and inviting Academy representatives to pitch paid humanities internship opportunities.
+This workshop introduced Learning Community and Living Learning faculty to the resources offered by the Humanities Internship Academy.
+Participants were tasked with integrating a professional development module into their Learning Community, fostering student engagement with work-based learning content through low stakes assignments, and inviting Academy representatives to pitch paid humanities internship opportunities.

 Summer 2024